 Source: The Beatles Lyrics, Edited by Hunter Davies – Little.
 Brown 2014

 Yoko created Strawberry Fields in Central Park, where John’s spirit resides.
 It is named after the children’s home in Liverpool after which John named the Beatles song ‘Strawberry Fields Forever’.
 It is across the street from their Dakota apartment in the park where John and Yoko frequently walked.
-They gazed upon this lovely view from their window on West 72nd Street.
-Yoko invited dignitaries from countries around the world to donate plants and trees.
-The dedication ceremony for this garden for John was held on his birthday, October 9, 1985.
-It has become a gathering place for fans and celebrations for decades. – mb
+They gazed upon a lovely view of the park from their window on West 72nd Street.

 “According to the mayor of New York City, Ono has visited a dozen times or so during his 15-year time in office, most recently three weeks ago when the two exchanged silent peace signs.
 “She comes down no matter what the weather is and sometimes hangs out,” he says.
 “She comes over and hugs the tree that’s to the right of me.
 She just hugs it.
 I don’t ask.
 She has her reasons, and I respect her reasons.”